wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/AlgoDS/AlgoDS-Links.md

 ## Book

-- [2017-Algorithm Design: Parallel and Sequential](http://www.parallel-algorithms-book.com/): 15-210 aims to teach methods for designing, analyzing, and programming sequential and parallel algorithms and data structures.
+- [2017-Algorithm Design: Parallel and Sequential #Book#](http://www.parallel-algorithms-book.com/): 15-210 aims to teach methods for designing, analyzing, and programming sequential and parallel algorithms and data structures.

 * [2017-Competitive Programmer's Handbook #Book#](https://cses.fi/book.html): The purpose of this book is to give the reader a thorough introduction to competitive programming.
 The book is especially intended for students who want to learn algorithms and possibly participate in the International Olympiad in Informatics (IOI) or in the International Collegiate Programming Contest (ICPC).